Developing a lotion (or cream or serum… any water based product)…

 Sure, but at their own risk (think criminally liable – yeah, nobody wants to be on the wrong side of that).

-So, that brings us to the title of this post – what exactly goes into developing a lotion for sale?
+So, that brings us to the title of this post – what exactly goes into developing a lotion or water based serum for sale?

 - Prep the work area.